In the state of Maryland, what does “limited divorce” mean?

-In Maryland, the grounds for filing for an “absolute divorce” include adultery; desertion for a year or longer; a criminal conviction carrying a sentence of three years or longer; insanity and/or institutionalization; a separation spanning 12 consecutive months; and/or the new immediate grounds for divorce of “mutual consent” for couples who do not have minor children provided the parties sign a settlement agreement resolving all support and property issues and both parties appear at the divorce hearing.
+In Maryland, the grounds for filing for an “absolute divorce” include adultery; desertion for a year or longer; a criminal conviction carrying a sentence of three years or longer; insanity and/or institutionalization; a separation spanning 12 consecutive months; and/or the immediate grounds for divorce (even if you are living in the same house) of “mutual consent” for couples provided the parties sign a settlement agreement resolving all support and property issues.

 What does “legal custody” mean in the state of Maryland?

 In the state of Maryland, “legal custody” refers to the right of a parent to make long-term plans and decisions regarding their child’s education, religious upbringing, medical care, and various other matters relevant to her or his welfare.